isBre/Ethics-in-AI-Notes/index.md

 In contemplating the impact of information technologies on human rights, it is crucial to consider a broader perspective that encompasses human values.
 Human rights can be seen as primarily ethical demands, not merely confined to legal frameworks.
 They involve ensuring freedoms, including liberty and social rights, that satisfy specific "threshold conditions" of significance and social impact.
 Human rights can impose imperfect duties, which require advocacy, balance, and consideration, as well as perfect duties, which demand legal enforcement.

 Information and communication technologies can both interfere with and contribute to the protection and implementation of human rights.
 Furthermore, they have the potential to give rise to new human rights or add new dimensions to existing rights by assigning importance to certain human opportunities and enabling society to actualize them.
 Examples include the right to access the internet, right to basic income, and right to new medical technologies.

+&nbsp;

+## The Universal Declaration of Human Rights

 **The Universal Declaration of Human Rights** is a historic document adopted by the United Nations General Assembly in 1948.
 It serves as a global framework for the protection and promotion of fundamental human rights and freedoms.
 The Declaration consists of 30 articles that outline the rights and principles that every person is entitled to, regardless of their nationality, race, religion, gender, or any other status.
 List of Human Rights from the Universal Declaration of Human Rights: